plone/plone.app.standardtiles/plone/app/standardtiles/field.rst

 onto the "main schema".
 But what about fields that are in behavior fields associated to the content type?

-The field tile can handle them aswell, although the name's prefixed with the schema name (or dotted name, depending on the fact that collision occur or not).
+The field tile can handle them as well, although the name's prefixed with the schema name (or dotted name, depending on the fact that collision occur or not).